mc-smp/AdvancedServerList/docs/getting-started/index.md

 debug: false

 #
+# Should the "ASL" ASCI art be displayed on plugin startup?
+# Setting this to false will hide the banner.
+#
+# Default: true
+#
+printBanner: true

+#
 # Sets how long Favicons should be cached.
 Value is in minutes with the lowest possible value being 1.
 #
 # This option only affects dynamic favicons created from a placeholder or URL.
 Local favicons will